 It’s vital that you don’t attempt to detox at home alone without support, not only are you unlikely to have an effective detox, but you’re also putting yourself at very high risk of developing life-changing illnesses or even death.

 Once you’ve completed your detox, you should begin to feel a little clearer in your mind and hopefully more positive about what’s to come.
-We can then begin your psychological therapies which will help you identify the underlying reasons of what may have caused your addiction to alcohol or drugs in the first place.
+We can then begin your psychological therapies which will help you identify the underlying reasons for what may have caused your addiction to alcohol or drugs in the first place.

 Understanding the reasons behind your addiction can be very useful in helping you to recognise the triggers, therefore putting you in a better position to prevent a potential relapse.